Ecstatic Integration

 If you don’t have time for the Foundation course, the Fisets also offer an Accelerator course, in which coaches can learn how to work with psychedelics, safely, ethically and profitably, in three days.
 There’s a lot of wackadoodles out there, Jay says, but their course is a ‘no-woo-woo-bullshit’ intro for coaches with integrity and heart.
 Maybe you’ve worked with psychedelics before and it turned out a mess?
 No problem.
 The Fisets can teach you everything you need to set up your business and run it safely, in just three days.
 They’ll even throw in an authentic facilitator hat.

-I admire Jay’s candour, because he says the quiet part out loud (I reached out to him on LinkedIn, by the way, but didn’t hear back).
-Most of the 100 or so psychedelic training courses out there are more coy about what they’re selling and how tgraduates will monetize the thousand-dollar investment in training.
-The quiet part is this - the vast majority of trainees, if they ever work in the space at all, will be working illegally.
+I am extremely sceptical of any course that claims it can teach people how to safely facilitate psychedelics, especially when ‘multi-stacking’ , in three days.
+Three years, maybe.
+But I do at least admire Jay’s candour, because he says the quiet part out loud (I reached out to him on LinkedIn, by the way, but didn’t hear back).
+Most of the 100 or so psychedelic training courses out there are more coy about what they’re selling and how graduates will monetize their thousand-dollar investment in training.
+The quiet part is this - most trainees, if they ever work in the space at all, will be working illegally.

 That’s not always the case, but it often is, because that’s the market.
-I might be wrong here, but I don’t think people are spending thousands of dollars on ‘integration’.
+I might be wrong here, but I don’t think people are spending thousands of dollars on post-trip ‘integration’.
 My two bits of data for this are, firstly, I understand that ‘psychedelic integration’ is not an often-searched term on Google.
-Secondly, Beckley looked into launching an integration ‘academy’ and it never got off the ground.
-What people want and are willing to pay for is access to the drugs and a guided, ‘safe’ drug experience.
-Some newbies are willing to pay thousands or even tens of thousands of dollars for that.
+Secondly, I understand Beckley looked into launching an integration ‘academy’ and it never got off the ground.
+What people are willing to pay for is access to the drugs and a guided, ‘safe’ exotic drug experience.
+Some newbies will pay thousands or even tens of thousands of dollars for that.
 That’s the market.
 ‘This’, as Jay Fiset says, ‘is where most successful psychedelic coaches operate’.

 2) The psychedelic coaching market seems to be growing.